 Strategic Perspective

-Beyond immediate implementation, a strategic perspective on Agentic AI for Portfolio Management of SFR Aggregators centers on platform maturity, governance, and long-term value realization.
-The strategic direction emphasizes platformization, standardization, and resilience to data and market volatility.
+Beyond immediate implementation, a strategic view on Agentic AI for Portfolio Management of SFR Aggregators centers on platform maturity, governance, and long-term value realization.
+The emphasis is on platformization, standardization, and resilience to data and market volatility.

 Roadmap and Maturity Model